 What do our communities expect from their officers, and at what cost?

-The concept of policing in America is relatively new.
-In fact, the history of the modern police force is barely 150 years old.
-However, communities have always understood the importance of policing themselves in some manner, and thus the early history of policing goes back thousands of years.
+The concept of policing in America is relatively new, and the history of the modern police force is barely 150 years old.
+However, communities always have been policing themselves in some manner for thousands of years.

 Some measure of law enforcement always has been required to keep the peace, maintain order and provide for free movement and furtherance of commerce.
 That need is only amplified in today's ever-advancing society.
 Almost universally, it is now accepted that police forces are a necessary component of any modern society.

 Across the nation and around the world, societies are demanding better-educated officers who can think critically and use intelligence, discretion, and communication first.
 Any use of control is nearly instantly criticized and critiqued in favor of peaceful resolutions over demonstrations of force.
 The level of scrutiny officers are held to is only increasing as technological advances, such as body-worn cameras, change the way police officers do business.